Center for Health Equity Research (CHER) Institute

 Preparing the pieces of your application:

-The web-based application should be completed in its entirety in one session.
-Feel free to open and review the application in advance, but prepare all of the documents you will need before attempting to fill out and submit your online application.
-You will need to upload the following documents in MS Word format or as Adobe PDF files to complete the online application:
+Please open and review the web-based application in advance, then prepare all of the documents you will need.
+The application is brief, and you will not be able to save partially completed applications.
+Be prepared to complete all sections and upload all necessary documents before attempting to fill out and submit your online application.
+You will need to upload the following documents in MS Word format or as Adobe PDF files as part of your CHER Institute Application:

 - Curriculum Vitae